isomerpages/moe-chongzhengpri/chongzheng-primary-school/announcements/_posts/2023-08-23-post-PSLE Exam Days.md

 ##### **For Primary 1 to Primary 5**

+Primary 1 to Primary 5 students do not report to school on 15 September 2023.
+Respective teachers will assign learning activities to be done at home.

-During this period, Primary 1 to Primary 5 are to report to school as usual, except for the the day they have HBL as scheduled below.
+During the period from 28 September 2023 to 4 October 2023, Primary 1 to Primary 5 are to report to school as usual, except for the the day they have HBL as scheduled below.